patrickdmatos/chess-go/README.md

 # Chess Game
+### this it`s a study project!

-A multiplayer chess game built with Go, featuring a backend structure using the Fiber framework and GORM for database interactions.
+A chess API game built with Go, featuring a backend structure using the Fiber framework and GORM for database interactions.

 ## Table of Contents
 - Overview